hmlongco/Resolver/README.md

 An ultralight Dependency Injection / Service Locator framework for Swift 5.x on iOS.

 **Note: Later in 2022 Resolver will be deprecated and replaced by my new dependency injection system, [Factory](https://github.com/hmlongco/Factory).
-Factory is compile-time safe and is smaller, lighter, and faster than Resolver.**
+Factory is compile-time safe and is smaller, lighter, and faster than Resolver.
+As good as Resolver is, Factory is better.**

 ## Introduction